huner2/module-list-export/README.md

 - Version

 This package is useful for keeping track of installed modules and their versions, especially when sharing your FoundryVTT setup with others or when you want to keep a record of your module collection.

+The export can be started in the settings tab of the sidebar.